Sporting or community clubs are generally the type of business that apply for a club licence.

 - people attending a function or club event for drinking on the premises.

-- from a point of sale during sporting events for drinking outside the licensed premises (for example, from a temporary bar in the stands while watching a match).
+You may also supply liquor from a point of sale inside your licensed area during sport events for drinking outside of your licensed area (for example, from a canteen in the stands while watching a match).

 Information needed in your application